belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` which is better than 10y old sys with no patches

 `RPE` my point exactly.
-True story: look at netflix and their chaos monkey (chaos monkey).
+True story: look at netflix are running with 2 days old vm.

 `DPL` But even with a fresh, up to date system, your are still not safe: look at Meltdown.
 It's still not fixed.